Looking for some great closing spiel and advice for your call centre agents?

 8. “We appreciate your business.”

-Short and sharp this may be, but it gets the job done.
-While the use of the word “we” may sound a little corporate – as some contact centres would prefer advisors to use statements that include pronouns such as “I” and “you” – these short signing-off phrases were popular with a number of our professionals.
+As short and sharp as this may be, it gets the job done.
+While the use of the word “we” may sound a little corporate – as some contact centres would prefer advisors to use statements that include pronouns such as “I” and “you” – these short signing-off phrases are commonly used.

-Another example of a short sharp closing statement that could instead be used is: “Thank you for shopping with [INSERT COMPANY NAME].”
+Advisors could also try “Thank you for shopping with [INSERT COMPANY NAME].”

 According to Dee, these statements do “not work as well, because they don’t always fit the personal conversation the advisor will have had with that customer.
 They sound robotic and generic.”